drshahizan/Python-big-data/Project/Sepuluh/readme.md

 <br>
 <br>
 <h4> Question 5: What airlines has the most number in flight delays? </h4>
-From the visualisation that we had obtained, both Polars and Pandas have the more similar scatter shot graph and Pyspark has a more different graph.
+From the visualisation that we had obtained, all library have the same pie chart.
 Below here is the library and their wall time.
 <br>
 <br>
 <table border="solid">